-Students use a combination of wood, metal and plastic materials to design and create a usable and functioning product.
-They apply different skills and complex processes including welding, biscuit and dowel joining within the production cycle.
+Students use a combination of wood material to design and create a usable and functioning product.
+They apply different skills and complex processes including box and butt joining within the production cycle.
 Students document the design process and evaluation in a folio.
 They consider ethical, sustainable and safe practices within the timber industry.
 Selecting Digital Design in addition to Wood and Product Design would be an advantage for students wishing to pursue a pathway in this field.